 My kids wanted to know how to make real slime without borax.
 Is it possible?

 We spent weeks trying to see what other ingredients could be used to make slime.
-After many trial and error experiments, we came up with this alternative slime recipe that taught us how to make slime with salt!
+After many trial and error experiments learning how to make slime in all different types of ways, we came up with this alternative slime recipe that taught us how to make slime with salt!
 Epsom salt slime is it!

 But to understand how we were able to figure this out, you have to know a bit about the background and science of slime.